Dunnes Stores: 2000s–2010s

 In 2007, Dunnes refurbished its shop at Henry Street, Dublin.
-Also in 2007, architect Arthur Gibney & Partners designed a large commercial development on South Great George’s Street, Dublin as Headquarters for Dunnes Stores, which entailed the removal of some buildings and facade retention of several others, including the former Dunlop Factory on Stephen Street, and the Connolly Shoes building.
+Also in 2007, architect Arthur Gibney & Partners designed a large commercial development on South Great George's Street, Dublin as Headquarters for Dunnes Stores, which entailed the removal of some buildings and facade retention of several others, including the former Dunlop Factory on Stephen Street, and the Connolly Shoes building.
 The building has a dramatic glass corner atrium leading to an internal street through the development.
-The facade to George’s Street respects existing building heights.
+The facade to George's Street respects existing building heights.

+In 2011, rival Superquinn, which had positioned itself at the upper end of the grocery market, was acquired from receivership by Musgrave Group, and all of its supermarkets were rebranded as SuperValu in 2014.

+In 2015, Dunnes acquired the retail operations of James Whelan butchers, as well as the Café Sol chain.

 The company owns 50% of the Asian fast-food chain, Neon.

+Following the United Kingdom voting to leave the European Union in 2016, and anticipating a consequent downturn in the UK economy, Dunnes decided to cease its operations in Great Britain.
 In spring 2018, Dunnes Stores confirmed the closure of all stores in England and Scotland, limiting their UK presence to Northern Ireland only.

 In 2018, Dunnes Stores commenced with a number of substantial refurbishments and expansions on some of its stores, including its stores in Bishopstown and Ballyvolane in Cork and in a number of stores in Dublin including Donaghmede, Blanchardstown and Swords.
-The refurbished supermarkets now contain a number of concessions including James Whelan Butchers, Sheridan’s Cheesemongers and Baxter & Greene Markets Delis.
+The refurbished supermarkets now contain a number of concessions including James Whelan Butchers, Sheridan's Cheesemongers and Baxter & Greene Markets Delis.

 In 2019, new stores opened in Naas, Ilac Centre and the refurbishment of stores in the Jetland and Briarhill.
-Also in 2019, Dunnes Stores celebrated 75 years of business.
 The refurbished Jetland store included Dunnes Stores's first beauty department.

+In 2019, Dunnes acquired the JC Savage supermarket in Swords, Dublin.